 Take Fuelcaster® on your road trip

-Before you hit the road this summer, make sure you’re equipped with Fuelcaster — the gas price predictor™.
-This website predicts whether gas prices are expected to rise or fall tomorrow.
+Before you hit the road this summer, make sure you’re equipped with the gas price predictor: Fuelcaster.
+Find out whether gas prices are expected to rise or fall tomorrow.
 That way, you can decide whether it’s better to fill up today or wait.
 Basically, it’s just our secret blend of digital herbs and mathematical spices that allow us to see when you could save money at the pump (thanks to our friends at GasBuddy).
 And the best part?
 It’s free for everyone to use!